 4. Practice, Practice, Practice

 Essay questions in law school are a whole different animal.
 Get comfortable with writing them out and having a plan of attack by practicing essay questions for each subject.
 Find old essay exams from your law school or online.
 It’s especially helpful to practice an essay on a given topic after you’ve reviewed the topic.
 Bottom line - practicing now will help you walk into your finals with expertise and confidence.

 5. Fuel your body and mind

 Do your best to relax and celebrate the great job you’re doing preparing for final exams so early.
 It's also important to keep your mental and physical health up.
 The better your physical condition, the sharper you are mentally.
 Take time to do things you enjoy and carve out time to spend with friends.
-Exercise and eat healthy!
+Exercise, eat foods that make you feel good, get some fresh air, and give yourself time to rest and recharge.
 This will lower your stress and prevent getting sick during exams.
 You want to be your best possible self during finals.

 Good luck as you head into finals.
 Remember, many of the habits and skills you hone in now will help you as you head into future bar prep.